clementreiffers/maze-creator/README.md

 ## Before use the script

-make this command in yout prompt to install this libraries :
+make this command in your prompt to install this libraries :
 -   matplotlib
 -   numpy
 -   random